BestTimesToVisit.com Logo

 culture

-Embrace the Spanish 'siesta' culture, especially outside of peak tourist season.
-Many smaller shops and some restaurants might close between 2 PM and 5 PM.
-Plan your shopping or longer meals around these hours to avoid disappointment, or enjoy a leisurely afternoon coffee.
+Embrace the Spanish 'siesta' culture, especially outside of major tourist hubs.
+Many smaller shops and some restaurants might close for a few hours in the afternoon (roughly 2 PM to 5 PM).
+Plan your sightseeing accordingly, perhaps visiting the Aqueduct or Alcázar during these hours when they remain open.

 money